Lines That Look Natural

-Here is a cone on some moss and I set up the subject so it ran perfectly horizontal in the frame.
+Here is a pine cone on some moss that I positioned perfectly horizontal in the frame.
 As you can see it looks very composed.

 I angled the camera to give the cone a slight angle and it look less composed now and more natural.

 Why is it important to run lines on angles, because that’s the way it is in nature.
 Next time you go out in the woods, study to see how many subjects run perfectly horizontal or perfectly vertical.
 I’ shot this branch to show how most of the branches and little stems all run in odd angles and very few are running horizontal or vertical.

 Now if a subject that you are shooting runs perfectly vertical like a tree trunk or a stem of a flower, then shoot it as you see it in nature.
 But with other straight subjects, run angles when every you can.

 ”Macro Online Course click here

 You can buy my images from a select group at GreatBigCanvas.com

 To save 15% on Topaz products click here

 Share through social media, click links at bottom of this article.